 Since their popularity in the 1930s and 1960s, respectively, the SAT and ACT have been standard rites of passage for aspiring college students.
-But, this changed within the last couple of years, as over a thousand schools adopted a test-optional policy.
+But this changed within the last couple of years, as over a thousand schools adopted a test-optional policy.
 To learn more about colleges that don’t require SAT or ACT scores for admission, read on!

 In the past, college admissions have largely been numbers games.
 Students required competitive GPAs and standardized test scores to get into their dream colleges.
 Their SAT/ACT scores, in particular, were used to determine their preparedness for college.

-In recent years, as colleges have realized single scores do not represent students’ full potential on their own, they have become test-optional.
+In recent years, as colleges have realized that single scores do not represent students’ full potential on their own, they have become test-optional.

-The best college in the nation is test-optional!
 Princeton University, located in Princeton, New Jersey, is renowned for its academic excellence, historic prestige, and vibrant campus community.
 Princeton offers a comprehensive range of undergraduate and graduate programs across various disciplines.

 As one of the world's most prestigious universities, Harvard offers a wide array of undergraduate, graduate, and professional programs to its prospective students.
 The university boasts an exceptional faculty composed of leading scholars, researchers, and industry experts who foster a stimulating intellectual environment.

-While Yale encourages applicants that have written the SAT or ACT to still submit their scores if they are below their medians, those who do not submit scores will still be fairly assessed.
-Keep in mind if you do choose to forfeit writing one of these exams, greater weight will be placed on the rest of your application.
+While Yale encourages applicants who have written the SAT or ACT to still submit their scores if they are below their medians, those who do not submit scores will still be fairly assessed.
+Keep in mind that if you do choose to forfeit writing one of these exams, greater weight will be placed on the rest of your application.

 This university is also committed to academic freedom and expression, which fosters a stimulating community that values rigorous debate and the exploration of unconventional ideas!